tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * Either method you use, will lead to the same results of normalizing the values between `0` and `1`.
 We will consider the first approach for this demo.

 * At this time, we have the original sentiments in `y_test`, the predicted sentiment classes in `y_vader_pred`, and the sentiment predictions in `y_vader_prob`.
-Not we will continue to score sentiment using an RNN LSTM model.
+Now we will continue to score sentiment using an RNN LSTM model.

 * As you know, RNN LSTM models work with numerical data, so we need to encode the text data on the review comments to a numerical representation.